Hermayni/WD--MIDTERMS/readme.md

            <li>Implement design specifications accurately</li>
           <li>Demonstrate an understanding of responsive design principles</li>
           <li>Create cross-browser compatible web pages</li>
 <br>
 <br>
 - What are key components
 <br>
 The key components of this project include:

-Structure: Creating a well-organized HTML structure that follows semantic best practices.
+Structure: Creating a well-organized HTML structure that follows semantic best practices.<br>
-Styling: Implementing the design using CSS, ensuring proper layout, typography, colors, and other visual elements.
+Styling: Implementing the design using CSS, ensuring proper layout, typography, colors, and other visual elements.<br>
-Responsiveness: Designing the landing page to be responsive, meaning it adapts to various screen sizes and devices.
+Responsiveness: Designing the landing page to be responsive, meaning it adapts to various screen sizes and devices.<br>
 Cross-browser compatibility: Ensuring the landing page displays correctly in different browsers, such as Google Chrome, Firefox, Safari, and Microsoft Edge.
 <br>
 <br>
 - What technology used and how it is used